Bias tape is often used as an edge finish.

 Several styles of foot, but they all work the same way – a shaper which folds the bias strip, and a middle slot which takes the fabric edge you want to bind.

 Bias tape used for binding is double fold tape – the first fold which turns the edges in, then the second which folds the tape in half.

-(Bernina bias feet have 2 parts, a presser foot and a folder-guide which attaches to the needle plate.
+(Bernina bias feet can do all the folding for you.
+Their feet have 2 parts, a presser foot and a folder-guide which attaches to the needle plate.
 They provide separate folder-guides for pre-folded and unfolded tape, and for different widths of bias.
-Very expensive.)
+Very expensive – you could buy a lot of fabric for the cost of a complete set 😀 )

 Here’s a photo tutorial from SeeKateSew about a more sophisticated foot which you can adjust to sew different widths of bias tape.

-There’s a knack to holding in place both the tape and the fabric being bound.
+There’s another knack to holding in place both the tape and the fabric being bound.
 So practice before doing this for real.

 And make test samples to get the needle in the best place for sewing your specific fabrics.